You Don’t Need an IRA; There’s Always Social Security

 I’m one of those dinosaurs that started her first IRA in her 20’s at the beginning of the IRA movement.
-At that time, there was no such thing as a Roth IRA, so I went with a traditional IRA.
+At that time, there was no such thing as a Roth IRA, so I invested in a traditional IRA.
 On top of that anomaly, I was the only 25 year old at a retirement seminar in a room full of 60 year olds.
 The question of whether I needed need a Roth IRA if I have Social Security didn’t cross my mind since I believed that there’s no such thing as ‘too much financial security’.

 A True Retirement Story

-The final blow came when she mentioned she has NO ROTH IRA, NO TRADITIONAL IRA, and not much saved up for retirement.
+The final blow came when she mentioned she has no Roth IRA, Traditional IRA, no 401k and little saved up for retirement.